digital-sustainability/oss-github-benchmark/Dev.md

 1. Pull Repository
 2. Enter the connection string, which can be found in Keepass, into the URI field of MongoCompass.
+3. Check if the new repository details are valid: the organisation shortname has to match the name in the url of the GitHub page.

 ![MongoCompass Connection string](/assets/images/MongoConnection.png)